wormhole-foundation/wormhole-docs/learn/infrastructure/relayer.md

 **Key Features**

 - **Cost-Efficiency** - users only pay the transaction fee for the second transaction, eliminating any additional costs
-- **No Backend Infrastructure** - the process is completely client-based, eliminating the need for a backend relaying infrastructure
+- **No backend infrastructure** - the process is completely client-based, eliminating the need for a backend relaying infrastructure

 **Implementation**